 Such warmth visitors would feel as if in a dining room of an Indonesian household.
 Instead of in a warung.
-As for the food, Warung Jawa has a huge list of dishes on their menu.
-There is a dozen type for noodles alone.
+As for the food, Warung Jawa has a huge list of dishes on its menu.
+There is a dozen type of noodles alone.
 Chicken to seafood, fried or boiled, plenty of variation available.

 Dessert Selection in Nakula Night Market

 There’s always room for dessert.
 Head into the martabak stall to order this sweet, chocolate, and nuts-filled Indonesian pancake.
 A Toast “roti bakar” made all the way from its origin city Bandung to Bali.
 This is another dessert to try.
 Experiment with various kinds of fillings, from blueberry jam to chocolate and cheese.

 Porridge may serve as an appetizer but here in Indonesia, it’s a dessert.
 Try green beans porridge at the stall beside “Ikan Bakar Jimbaran” restaurant.
 This healthy dessert consists of green beans boiled with coconut milk.
 The taste is sweet and nutty, and there’s a hint of salt.
 On hot days, ask to be served with ice cubes.

 The earliest restaurants open around lunchtime.
 Most restaurants, such as Ikan Bakar Jimbaran and Warung 24/7 started to open at 4 PM.
 Just to be safe, visitors can just visit in the evening when most of the food vendors are ready for business.
 The night market opens until late at night.